HP Inc drops Bluechip Infotech as Aussie distributor

 CRN has reached out to Bluechip Infotech for comment.

 Despite Bluechip Infotech’s departure, HP Inc still has several active distribution agreements across Australia.

-Its other distributors are Alloys, Dicker Data, Dynamic Supplies, Impact Systems Technology, Ingram Micro Australia, Leader Computers, Multimedia Technology (MMT), Sektor, Synnex Australia, Wholesale IT and XiT Distribution.
+Its other distributors are Alloys, Dicker Data,Ingram Micro Australia, Sektor and Synnex Australia.

 The most recent addition was Alloys, which was appointed in May 2021 as the newest distributor for HP Inc,’s large format printers, the DesignJet Aqueous wide format, Low Volume Latex and Pagewide ranges.